The Ultimate Summer Holiday SOS Guide

 The summer season is all about feeling good, looking good and enjoying a well-earned break in the sun.
 However, we often find that our summer holidays creep up on us as we get swept away with everyday life.
 So, in a pre-holiday panic to get beach-ready, what last minute advice can you employ that might actually make a difference?

-We ask Expert Nutritionist Amanda Hamilton and Westlab Pharmacist Karen Davies to share their top tips for glowing skin, a flatter tummy and vibrant, glowing summer health.
+We ask Expert Nutritionist Amanda Hamilton and Westlab Pharmacist Karen Davies to share their top tips for glowing skin and vibrant, glowing summer health.

 3 Top Tips for Glowing Skin: